 |Are you tired of cleaning your own home?
-Our greater Austin area cleaning service specializes in helping busy professionals like yourself.
-We promise to get your house squeaky clean so you have more to do the other things you need to do.||We are a professional house cleaning service based out of Austin, TX.
-We serve the greater Austin area and have the best rates in town.
+Our greater Toronto area cleaning service specializes in helping busy professionals like yourself.
+We promise to get your house squeaky clean so you have more time to do the other things you need to do.||We are a professional house cleaning service based out of Toronto, ON.
+We serve the greater Toronto area and have the best rates in town.
 Our cleaners are professional and punctual.
 We offer the highest level of service to all our customers.|

-Get inspiration by looking at your competitors— but don’t treat them as the final word on what you need.
-Instead always let your customers guide you: What are their worries?
+What content do you need on your website?
+Look at your competitors— but don’t treat them as the final word.
+Instead always let your audience guide you: What are their worries?
 What do they need?
 That’s the content you should put on your website.

 - Use headings and subheadings